Injury Modifications

 - •Most cycling knee pain relates to bike fit, not the activity

-- •Saddle height and cleat position are critical factors
+- •Saddle height and cleat position are the two biggest factors

 - •Avoid big gear grinding, especially when fatigued